AliHassani-128/Shop/README.md

   docker ps
 ```

-Then copy your web container id (web container) from list and then in terminal type:
+Then copy your web container id from list and then in terminal type:

 ```http
   docker exec -t -i your-container-id bash